9 min read read

 python convert_json_to_csv.py

-Step 4: Verify the CSV
+Step 4: Open and Verify

 Handling Nested JSON